awsdocs/aws-php-developers-guide/doc_source/ec2-examples-managing-instances.md

-# Managing Amazon EC2 Instances Using the AWS SDK for PHP Version 3<a name="ec2-examples-managing-instances"></a>
+# Managing Amazon EC2 instances using the AWS SDK for PHP Version 3<a name="ec2-examples-managing-instances"></a>

 The following examples show how to:
 + Describe Amazon EC2 instances using [DescribeInstances](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-ec2-2016-11-15.html#describeinstances)\.